catmeister-stuff/catmeister-website-cooking/src/recipes/no-knead-japanese-milk-bread-shokupan-2025-04.md

 steps: >-
   1. Anywhere from 4 to 12 hours before you make your dough, make your poolish:

-      1.  **Add yeast into water, stir, then add flour and mix until uniform.** Personally, I think using a whisk for any sort of dough is nonsense - too much sticks to the whisk.
+      1. Add yeast into water, stir, then add flour and mix until uniform.
+Personally, I think using a whisk for any sort of dough is nonsense - too much sticks to the whisk.
 Use chopsticks!

-      2.  **Cover and let sit at ~70F until bubbly and fermented.** It's ready when a blob dropped in a cup of water will float.
+      2. Cover and let sit at ~70F until bubbly and fermented.
+It's ready when a blob dropped in a cup of water will float.

   2. When your poolish is ready, cook your yudane:

-      1.  **Combine the flour, water and milk in a sauce pan.**
+      1. Combine the flour, water and milk in a sauce pan.

-      2.  **Weigh the entire thing - your sauce pan included.** You want to know how much it weighs up front so you know how much liquid you've cooked off while gelatinizing your starch.
+      2. Weigh the entire thing - your sauce pan included.
+You want to know how much it weighs up front so you know how much liquid you've cooked off while gelatinizing your starch.

-      3.  **Cook over medium heat, stirring constantly, until temp reaches 150F** - the mixture will be pudding like in consistency.
+      3. Cook over medium heat, stirring constantly, until temp reaches 150F - the mixture will be pudding like in consistency.

-      4.  **Let it cool enough so that you can weigh it again.**
+      4. Let it cool enough so that you can weigh it again.

-      5.  **Subtract cooked weight from raw weight**.
+      5. Subtract cooked weight from raw weight.
 This difference is how much liquid you've cooked off that needs to be added back to the recipe.

-      6.  **Add missing water back to pan while still warm and stir to combine.** This also helps cool the yudane and loosens it up so it won't be so difficult to remove from the pan.
+      6. Add missing water back to pan while still warm and stir to combine.
+This also helps cool the yudane and loosens it up so it won't be so difficult to remove from the pan.

   3. Measure your ingredient temperatures.
 Your **DDT** is 78F.